-The general safety precautions that follow must be observed during all phases of installation, operation, service, repair and disposal of this system.
+The general safety precautions that follow must be observed during all phases of installation, operation, service and repair of this system.
 Failure to comply with these precautions, or with specific warnings noted in this manual, violates the safety standards of design, manufacture and the intended used of this system.
 Teledyne DALSA assumes no responsibility for the user's failure to comply with these requirements.

-Warning: The product, when installed, is subject to exposure from X-rays during operation.
+Warning: This digital camera system, when installed, is subject to exposure from X-rays during operation.

-To ensure personnel safety, it is necessary that a radiation meter will be used to check for radiation leakage after installation of the digital camera in the end users system.
+To ensure personnel safety, it is necessary that a radiation meter be used to check for radiation leakage after installation of the digital camera in the end users system.

-Teledyne DALSA assumes no responsibility for proper installation of the detector, installation of X-ray shielding, X-ray shield enclosure testing, or safe and prudent operation of the camera system in the End-user's installation.
-It is the Users and End-users responsibility to ensure that local and federal guidelines regarding the installation and operation of X-ray sources are followed.
+Teledyne DALSA assumes no responsibility for the proper installation of X-ray shielding, X-ray shield enclosure testing, or safe and prudent operation of the camera system in the end user's installation.
+It is the end users responsibility to ensure that local and federal guidelines regarding the installation and operation of X-ray sources are followed.

-The power requirements of the product, especially the voltage specifications, must be strictly adhered to or warranty will be void.
+For those parties supplying the power requirements to the Shad-o-Box HS, the voltage specifications must be strictly adhered to or the system will no longer be considered covered under warranty.